Grashias/Simple-Basic-Storage-Contract/README.md

 # Simple-Basic-Storage-Contract
-Basic Solidity contract that explains the Solidity language functions and how to to start with coding.
+Basic Solidity smart contract that explains the Solidity language functions and how to to start with coding.

 # Contract description